Jake Mangum: Personal life

-Mangum is the son of former Alabama and Chicago Bears defensive back John Mangum and the nephew of former Carolina Panthers tight end Kris Mangum.
+Mangum is the son of former Alabama and Chicago Bears defensive back John Mangum Jr. and the nephew of former Carolina Panthers tight end Kris Mangum.
 His grandfather, John "Big John" Mangum Sr., played college football at Ole Miss and Southern Mississippi before playing for the Boston Patriots of the American Football League.
-Because of Magnum’s success at Mississippi State he was nicknamed the Mayor of Starkville.
+Because of Mangum’s success at Mississippi State he was nicknamed the Mayor of Starkville.